Concussions and Traumatic Brain Injuries

 Intracranial Hemorrhage

 Intracranial hemorrhage is the bleeding that occurs inside the skull, and it can be classified into three types: epidural hematoma, subdural hematoma, and intracerebral hemorrhage.
-These types of hemorrhage can cause increased intracranial pressure (ICP) and result in neuro deficits.
+One of the largest dangers of these types of hemorrhage (beyond uncontrolled bleeding and lack of oxygenation) is that they can cause increased intracranial pressure (ICP), resulting in further hypoperfusion to neurological tissue.

 Diffuse Injuries

 Diffuse axonal injury (DAI) occurs when the brain experiences shearing and tearing forces, leading to axon damage.
+The axon is the cell that transfers electrical impulses through the brain.
+When shearing forces stretch or tear the axon, neuro symptoms often ensue.
 Mild DAI is known as a concussion, and symptoms include confusion, disorientation, and even amnesia.
-If you experience these symptoms, you should avoid playing sports until all symptoms have disappeared, a condition known as post-concussion syndrome (PCS).
+If you experience these symptoms, you should avoid playing sports until all symptoms have disappeared.
 Repeated sub-concussive hits can lead to the development of chronic traumatic encephalopathy.
 Moderate and severe DAI can result in unconsciousness for a prolonged period.

 Intracranial Perfusion and ICP

-Intracranial pressure (ICP) is the pressure inside the skull, and cranial volume is fixed.
-Any increase in blood, cerebrospinal fluid, or brain tissue can lead to increased ICP and chokes out perfusion, leading to structural displacement.
-This can cause Cushing’s triad, which includes increased blood pressure, slowing pulse, and erratic breathing.
+Intracranial pressure (ICP) is the pressure inside the skull.
+Since the cranial volume is fixed, any increase in blood, cerebrospinal fluid, or brain tissue can lead to increased ICP, which pushes on the brain and chokes out perfusion, and causing structural displacement, increasing ICP further.
+This will present as Cushing’s triad, which includes increased blood pressure, slowing pulse, and erratic breathing.

 Signs and Symptoms of Brain Injury